MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. **Implement the document upload service:**

-    Create a new file in the existing `Services/` folder: `Services/DocumentService.cs`
+    Create a new file in the existing `ContosoDashboard/Services/` folder: `ContosoDashboard/Services/DocumentService.cs`

-    This service will follow the same pattern as existing services (TaskService, ProjectService, etc.).
+    This service will follow the same pattern as existing services (TaskService, ProjectService, UserService, NotificationService, DashboardService) with authorization checks to prevent IDOR vulnerabilities.

     ```csharp
     // DocumentService for business logic